 The report issued from the NTSB, which investigates plane crashes like Rhoads’, said this tragedy was the result of of poor judgment: “The pilot, who was a rock group driver, took an aircraft from the hangar without permission to joy ride members of the group,” the report states.
 The FAA conducted toxicology tests on the plane’s occupants, concluding that Rhoads had only nicotine in his system.
 Aycock reportedly tested positive for trace amounts of cocaine.

-Fans have had an uncommon struggle coming to terms with Rhoads’ sudden end, despite the fact that similarly sized Beechcraft planes have been involved over the years with the deaths of several famous musicians — including country music star Jim Reeves and (in a crash known as ‘The Day the Music Died’) Buddy Holly, Ritchie Valens and the Big Bopper.
+Fans have had an uncommon struggle coming to terms with Rhoads’ sudden end, despite the fact that similarly sized Beechcraft planes have been involved over the years with the deaths of several famous musicians — including country music star Jim Reeves and, in what’s become known as the Day the Music Died, Buddy Holly, Ritchie Valens and the Big Bopper.
 The shy Rhoads was said to hate flying and, moreover, was known as a dedicated player who would spend nights off practicing, rather than joining in the debauchery that typically surrounded the rock star life.

-Nevertheless, Rhoads’ shooting-star of a career had lasted less than 10 years, first as a co-founder of Quiet Riot (at just 16) and then as a spark for Osbourne’s initial foray in solo work after leaving Black Sabbath — a brief but important period that included both 1980’s ‘Blizzard of Ozz’ and 1981’s ‘Diary of a Madman.’
+Nevertheless, Rhoads’ shooting-star of a career had lasted less than 10 years, first as a co-founder of Quiet Riot (at just 16) and then as a spark for Osbourne’s initial foray in solo work after leaving Black Sabbath — a brief but important period that included both 1980’s Blizzard of Ozz and 1981’s Diary of a Madman.
 Raised by a single mother, Rhoads’ training in classical music gave him a cliche-free sound unique to rock.
-He was buried in San Bernardino, California, where a yearly vigil has followed on the guitarist’s December 6 birthday.
+He was buried in San Bernardino, California, where a yearly vigil has followed on the guitarist’s Dec.
+6 birthday.